 This is applied after the sheet has been printed.
-It is called a UV varnish as it is exposed to ultraviolet light whch causes a reaction that cures or photopolymerizes the coating.
+It is called a UV varnish as it is exposed to ultraviolet light which causes a reaction that cures or photopolymerizes the coating.
 It is used to enhance the colours of the inks and protects the surface very well against scratches and liquid.
-You will most commonly see a UV coating on the cover of a magazine as this needs to help the image be eye catching to help compete agains the other publications on the magazine stand.
+You will most commonly see a UV coating on the cover of a magazine as this needs to help the image be eye catching to help compete against the other publications on the magazine stand.
 The most common finishes available are gloss, satin and matt.
 It can possibly yellow over time and can be more of a challenge to recycle.
-If your UV varnished printing is not exposed to the open air it can possibly have quite a noticable odour which will lessen over time.
+If your UV varnished printing is not exposed to the open air it can possibly have quite a noticeable odour which will lessen over time.

 2. Overall AQ Varnish Coating

 Also known as a machine varnish this coating is applied by the printing machine as the final process just after having printed the image on the paper.
 It dries naturally and is not cured, does not have a noticable odour and doesn’t yellow with age.
 It is a slightly cheaper option to UV but is not as resistant to scratches.
 Consider this one as ideal for the inside pages of a cooking book for example.

 3. Spot and decorative UV varnish

 A standard spot UV is used when it is desirable to highlight pictures, text or a particular area of print to draw attention and make the colours noticable.
 Decorative UV varnishes are much like a standard spot varnish but have unusual finishes that can be visually appealing and have great tactile feel.

 4. Scratch Off

 A coating consisting of resins, rubber and pigments used to hide printed details and often used for lottery scratch cards.
 They are applied using a screenprinting technique and are available in different colours.
 This is not usually done by your printer and will be sent to a company that specialises in this.